Extreme eigenvalues and the emerging outlier in rank-one non-Hermitian deformations of the Gaussian Unitary Ensemble: Introduction

-Very recently, Dubach and Erdos \cite{DubErd2021} performed a detailed analysis of the eigenvalue dynamics with respect to changing the parameter $\gamma$.
-Among many of their results, they proved that with high probability the eigenvalue outlier is distinctly separated from the rest of the eigenvalues for all $\gamma > 1+N^{-1/3+\epsilon}$, $\epsilon>0$.
-This finding suggests that the width of the transition (a.k.a. critical) region scales with $N^{-1/3}$.
-Naturally, for $\gamma$ inside this region one would expect to find some eigenvalues, including the emerging ``atypical'' outlier, with imaginary parts much exceeding the typical scale $1/N$ of low lying eigenvalues, as illustrated in Fig.~\ref{Fig:1}.
-To a large extent our paper is motivated by \cite{DubErd2021}, and aims to provide further insights into this picture of extreme eigenvalues and the outlier.
-We do this by simply counting the number of eigenvalues above a given height level in the complex plane.
-Our present approach is limited to the expected values; analysing higher order moments is left as an interesting problem for future investigations.
-But even with such a basic tool we are able to develop rather detailed quantitative understanding of the outlier separation and the associated restructuring transition in the spectra of matrices $J$.
+These findings suggest that the width $\Omega$ of the transition region around $\gamma=1$ scales with as $N^{-1/3}$ for $N$ large.
+Naturally, for $\gamma$ inside this region one would expect to find several eigenvalues, including the emerging ``atypical'' outlier, with imaginary parts on the critical scale \eqref{eq:chh} much exceeding the height $O(N^{-1})$ of low lying eigenvalues, as illustrated in Figure~\ref{Fig:1}.
+One might call such eigenvalues "typical extremes" to emphasise atypicality of the emerging outlier.

+To a large extent our paper is motivated by \cite{DubErd2021} and aims to provide quantitative insights into this picture of the outlier emerging from the cloud of extreme eigenvalues.
+Whilst the approach of Dubach and Erd\H{o}s is dynamical (fix matrix $H$ and study eigenvalue trajectories as the magnitude $\gamma$ of the deformation increases), our approach is statistical (fix a scale for $\gamma$ and count the number of eigenvalues on characterisitc spectral scales in the complex plane averaged over the distribution of $H$ which, for technical reasons, we assume to be GUE). {{Our present approach is limited to the expected values; analysing higher order moments is left as an interesting problem for future investigations.
+However, even with such a basic tool we are able to develop rather detailed quantitative understanding of the outlier separation and the associated restructuring transition in the spectra of matrices $J$}}.

-Before presenting our main results we would like to offer our quantitative heuristic insights into the outlier separation elucidating the emerging scalings and mechanisms behind them and providing a useful background for rigorous calculations later on.
+As such, the two approaches complement each other very well.
+For example, we prove that for